Home Health Care Agencies

 Frequently Asked Questions

-How are home health care agencies regulated in Pennsylvania?
+What services do home health care agencies in Pennsylvania offer?

-What services do home health care agencies offer?
+Are home health care agencies in Pennsylvania regulated?

-Are there financial assistance programs for home health care in Pennsylvania?
+Is financial assistance available for home health care in Pennsylvania?

-Where can I file a complaint about a home health care agency in Pennsylvania?
+How do I file a complaint against a home health care agency in Pennsylvania?

-Complaints can be filed with the Pennsylvania Department of Health, which investigates issues related to compliance and service quality.
+Complaints against home health care agencies in Pennsylvania can be filed with the Pennsylvania Department of Health.
+The department investigates complaints to ensure compliance with state regulations and quality standards.

 Sources